Surihix/IMGBlibrary/README.md

 ### Important
 - Repacking is supported only for the PC version IMGB files.
 - This library does not support unswizzling the Xbox 360 version mip data. the unpacking function will extract the mips without unswizzling them.
-- Refer to this [page]() for documentation on the functions, supported by this library.
+- Refer to this [page](https://github.com/Surihix/IMGBlibrary/blob/master/LibraryUsage.md) for using the functions, supported by this library.

 This library is used extensively in these following programs:
 - **TRBtool** - https://github.com/Surihix/TRBtool